jcu721/playlist-app/README.md

 * Error handling is not very robust.
 Invalid song entries could cause inserts to break, errors are not bubbled up from playlist.rb to the user (exit on invalid create_playlist params causes internal server error instead).
-* Web app would probably not handle large volumes of data well, would need to implement some sort of pagination/incremental loading of songs.
 * If you create a playlist before adding any songs to the db, that playlist would get persisted with no songs and would not be updated with any new songs unless you specifically recreated the playlist of that name.
 * There is no current way for the updated_at variable to be updated.
 Currently the app ignores new add requests for songs already in the db (as apposed to updating the values and the updated_at timestamp)
+* Web app would probably not handle large volumes of data well, would need to implement some sort of pagination/incremental loading of songs.
+Also, SQLite is not ideal for a production environment.

 ## Future Enhancements
 * API support for deleting playlists and updating playlists after adding new